braverock/PortfolioAnalytics/README.md

     PortfolioAnalytics”
 4.  demo_robustCovMatForPA.R

-# PortfolioAnalytics Demo Scrips
+# PortfolioAnalytics Demo Scripts
 PortfolioAnalytics has contained a substantial number of demo R scripts in the *demo* folder for a long time.
-Assuming that PortfolioAnalytics is installed, but not necessarily loaded, you can view a list of the names of al the demo folder R scripts with the following R command
+Assuming that an R package is installed, but not necessarily loaded, you can view a list of the names of al the demo folder R scripts with the following R command

-demo(package = “PortfolioAnalytics”)
+demo(package = “packageName”)

+which you can easily verify for the case of PortfolioAnalytics.

 # New 2.1 Features